-On top of that, most SEO efforts are focused on ranking in the top of Google’s SERPs.
+On top of that, most SEO efforts are focused on ranking at the top of Google’s SERPs.

-As much as we’d like to simply start talking about SEO tactics, we feel that we need to inform you on how Google ranks websites.
+As much as we’d like to simply start talking about SEO tactics, we feel that we need to inform you of how Google ranks websites.

 By understanding Google’s Algorithms, you get to set yourself up for the long term.
 It also helps you understand the fluctuations in rankings that occur on your site from time to time.